-HIE is a serious condition that can result in catastrophic injury or death.
-Babies who’ve suffered from HIE show a wide variety of symptoms, which may include the following:
+According to the Birth Injury Help Center, HIE is a serious condition with life-altering symptoms and complications that can even result in death.
+Babies who suffer from HIE show a wide variety of symptoms, which may include the following:

 - Acidosis (the buildup of acid in the body)

-- Low Apgar scores for five minutes or more
+- Low Apgar scores (newborn health scores) for five minutes or more

 - Depressed or absent reflexes

 - Yellowed skin and nails (due to stained meconium)

 - Irregular breathing that may be depressed, slow, or absent